-We’re happy to work with you and have a variety of flexible options for you to share your enthusiasm for United Way and promote philanthropic giving in your workplace – thank you for being a champion for our community!
+We’re happy to help you start a workplace campaign!
+There are many ways you can share your enthusiasm for United Way and promote philanthropic giving in your workplace.

 Can I have an electronic campaign at my company?

 Yes, United Way of the Midlands operates local and national campaigns on electronic pledging systems.
-For more information on starting an electronic campaign, contact the Senior Director of Corporate Relations at (402) 522-7906.
+For more information on electronic campaigns, contact Greg Vassios, Senior Vice President, Corporate and Donor Relations at firstname.lastname@example.org.

 What is leadership giving?

-United Way’s leadership giving programs recognize local donors who have given $1,000 per year or more.
-The Bridgebuilder Society recognizes donors with yearly gifts of $1,000 - $9,999 and the Tocqueville Society recognizes yearly gifts of $10,000 or more.
-United Way of the Midlands is proud to recognize over 2,900 Bridebuilder Society members and over 260 Tocqueville Society members each year.
-Read more.
+United Way of the Midlands’ leadership giving programs recognize local donors who have given $1,000 per year or more.
+The Bridgebuilder Society recognizes donors with yearly gifts of $1,000 – $9,999 and the Tocqueville Society recognizes yearly gifts of $10,000 or more.
+UWM is proud to recognize approximately 2,000 Bridgebuilder Society members and more than 250 Tocqueville Society members each year.